Qualities, challenges and future of genetic algorithms: a literature review: Limitations, challenges and perspectives

 Evidently, fitness is not exogenous in nature, and there is no such physical thing as an objective fitness evaluation function.
 At best, this function would appear rather related to fuzzy logic (\cite{huang1998genetic}).
 While an objective function is certainly relevant for optimization problems, subject to the design issues we highlighted above, modelling more complex, evolutionary systems could benefit from endogenous fitness determination (\cite{holland1999echoing}).
 The fitness, or qualities of a given phenotype, may heavily depend not only on a fixed environment, but also on the other phenotypes present in the environment.
 When those instabilities in the environment are well understood, they can be included in the fitness evaluation function (\cite{vie2020guessing}).
 The GA evolving under this more uncertain environment was able to both identify the two Nash equilibria of the variants, and to develop optimal mixed responses in between.

 Evolving intelligent agents requires them to explore different selves, alternative ways to represent them, and to modify them.
-One possible direction could be to develop a co-evolutionary paradigm in which the fitness landscape evolves with the agents .Evolving complex behaviors requires designing the fitness landscape in such a way that these intermediate rewards exist (\cite{de2008evolving}).
+One possible direction could be to develop a co-evolutionary paradigm in which the fitness landscape evolves with the agents. .
 In fact, endogenous fitness opens to multiple phenomena observed in natural systems: predator-prey relationships, symbiosis, crowding effects.
 Interactions within the GA allow emergence of an evolving, autonomous ecology of phenotypes (\cite{smith2000emergence}), leading to both optimization, and understanding of the ecology behavior.
 It connects genetic algorithms with artificial life (\cite{mitchell1998introduction}).
 Endogenous, not explicit, fitness, is at the root of open-ended, creative, surprising digital evolution (\cite{lehman2011abandoning}, \cite{lehman2020surprising}).
+These directions are likely to require progress in parameter configuration, computation efficiency to become possible, and will most likely create new challenges on how to understand such complex systems, but carry promising insights.